 The use of home remedies for psoriasis does not replace the treatment prescribed by a dermatologist.
 The doctor will usually prescribe creams and ointments as needed to heal the skin, manage symptoms and prevent flare-ups or worsening.

-Psoriasis is a skin disease that has no cure but is not contagious.
-It is associated with symptoms such as red plaques on the skin, peeling and dryness of the skin, itching and burning sensations and pain.
+Psoriasis is a skin disease that has no cure and is not contagious.
+It presents with symptoms such as red plaques on the skin, peeling and dryness of the skin, itching and burning sensations and pain.
 This skin condition can affect various areas of the body.
 Learn more about what causes psoriasis and how it presents.

 1. Aloe vera compresses